Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-11-16-Convolutional neural networks(CNN) explanation and implementation part-1.md

 ---
 layout: post
-title: Convolutional neural networks(CNN) explanation and implementation for begginers
+title: Convolutional neural networks(CNN) explanation and implementation part-1
 published: False
 ---

 ![Imgur](https://i.imgur.com/Qd9JpWj.png)

-Convolutional neural network ( CNN ) is a type of neural network architecture specially made to deal with visual data.
+Convolutional neural network (CNN) is a type of neural network architecture specially made to deal with visual data.
-In this article we will discuss the architecture of CNN and implement it on CIFAR-10 dataset.
+In this article we will discuss the architecture of CNN and implement it on CIFAR-10 dataset in part-2.
 The main benefit of using a CNN over simple ANN on visual data is that CNN’s are constrained to deal with image data exclusively.
 Two main features of CNNs are
 1. Weight sharing
 2. Feature extractors